5 Tips On How To Plan Your Finances During The COVID-19 Pandemic

 Have a contingency fund in preparation for such testing times.
 Ensure that it is highly liquid and top-up any occasional withdrawals.

-As a rule of thumb, it is advisable to save up to 6 months' expenses for an emergency fund.
-If you haven't planned it already, you may explore it here.
+It is advisable to save up to 6 months' expenses for an emergency fund as a rule of thumb.
+If you haven't planned it already, you can take a few tips from here.

 2. Health insurance Check your health insurance for coverage of COVID-19.

-Take steps to ensure your near & dear ones are covered in the worst case to avoid any financial shocks.
+Take steps to ensure your near & dear ones are covered to avoid any financial shocks in the worst-case scenario.

 3 .Term insurance Review your term & life insurances to eliminate any undue worry.